MayankDevil/MayankDevil/README.md

 - i like Developing Website & Program.
 - i have learn by experience & practical implementation.
 - i have do some Projects.
-- it for me then you like it.
+- it _GREAT_ for me then you like it.

 ---